 This post has partner links that I may receive compensation for at no cost to you.
 Thank you!

 Cuenca, Spain is a gorgeous city that clings to the cliffs about halfway between Madrid & Valencia, making it a perfect day trip from each of them.
-While the cliffside paths, views, & stunning architecture draw visitors to Cuenca, there’s a reason to stay into the evening: the magnificent Taberna Jovi, a cocktail bar that would be one the the best in any city, never mind in a city of this small size.
+While the cliffside paths, views, & stunning architecture draw visitors to Cuenca, there’s a reason to stay into the evening: the magnificent Taberna Jovi, a cocktail bar that would be one of the best in any city, never mind in a city of this small size.
 It was at Taberna Jovi that I experienced cocktail saudade.